Mehrnoosh-h/campaign-optimization-sales-prediction-uplift-ml/README.md

   - Net value is `E[revenue] − dialing_cost`.
   - The program is considered worthwhile under a policy when incremental net value remains positive after costs (subject to operational capacity constraints).

-## Suggested Repository Structure
+## Repository Contents

-- data/
-  - raw/ (optional or placeholder)
-  - processed/
-- notebooks/
-- src/
-- reports/
+The datasets used in this analysis are not included in this repository.

-  - business_presentation.pptx
+- Notebooks/
-  - technical_writeup.md
+  - campaign_impact_and_call_prioritization.ipynb
 - README.md